caden-davis/caden-davis.github.io/_pages/about.md

 <div class="about-me-flex">
   <img src="/images/profile5.jpg" alt="My photo" class="about-me-photo">
   <div class="about-me-text">
-    <p>I'm an incoming M.S./Ph.D. student in Electrical and Computer Engineering at The University of Texas at Austin (UT Austin).
-I am advised by Professors Gustavo de Veciana and Kaushik Chowdhury.
-Within UT Austin's ECE department, I'm in the Decision, Information, and Communications Engineering (DICE) track and the Wireless Networking and Communications Group (WNCG).</p>
+    <p>I'm an incoming M.S. student in Electrical Engineering at Stanford University.
+Within Stanford's EE department, I am split between the Communications & Networking track and the Signal Processing & Optimization track.</p>
-    <p>I just graduated with my B.S. in Electrical Engineering at University of California, Los Angeles (UCLA) in Spring 2025.
-There, I worked in the Cognitive Reconfigurable Embedded Systems (CORES) Lab, under Professor Danijela Cabric.
-I focused on network-level optimization of Internet of Things (IoT) systems.</p>
+    <p>I graduated with my B.S. in Electrical Engineering at University of California, Los Angeles (UCLA) in Spring 2025.
+As an upperclassman, I worked in the Wireless Lab under Professor Ian Roberts.
+I focused on signal processing for mmWave wireless communication.
+In particular, I dove into RF impairment correction as well as joint communication and sensing (JCAS or ISAC) on real-world mmWave phased array hardware.</p>
-    <p>Starting at UT Austin in Fall 2025, I'm looking forward to explore wireless networks further, including resource allocation algorithms for Open Radio Access Networks.</p>
+    <p>Starting at Stanford University in Fall 2025, I'm looking forward to exploring optimization methods to enhance the performance of modern wireless communication systems and extend their applications.</p>
   </div>
 </div>